 What Makes Someone ‘That Person’?

-From a business perspective, Maxwell states that whenever someone from his staff comes with a problem, they should already be ready present possible solutions to solve it.
-Anyone can find a problem, but it takes talent to solve said problems.
-You’ll know you’ll have a problem finder when they’re extremely talented in finding a problem, but show little to no interest in actually solving it.
+From a business perspective, Maxwell states that whenever someone from his staff comes with a problem, they should already be ready to present possible solutions to solve it.
+Anyone can find a problem, but it takes talent to solve said problem.
+You’ll know you’ll have a problem finder when they’re extremely talented in finding a problem but show little to no interest in actually solving it.

 Next is the Problem Creator.
-We may know them as the over aggressive person who finds any excuse to pick a fight with others.
-We may also know them as someone who spreads gossip and false rumors of people they dislike, or even just for entertainment’s sake.
+We may know them as over-aggressive person who finds any excuse to pick a fight with others.
+We may also know them as someone who spreads gossip and false rumors about people they dislike, or even just for entertainment’s sake.
 It seems like wherever trouble is, they tend to play a role in it.
 I can’t say much about the problem creator as this is a person I don’t truly understand.
-I would like to think that there are underlying reasons why someone would find joy in sabotaging others,
+I would like to think that there are underlying reasons why someone would find joy in sabotaging others.

 Dealing with ‘That Person’, Even When It’s You